-Certain Politicians.
+The losers include certain politicians, who have not adapted to the changing value system of the public and the courts.
+Certain politicians have based their careers on a dogged attempt to define marriage as between a man and a woman in the United States.
+Times are changing.
 Gay marriage has taken American — and politicians — by storm.
 Most if not all politicians (Democrat and Republicans alike) were against same sex marriage, until recently, including Hillary Clinton, Joe Biden, and the current President of the United States, Barack Obama.

 The politicians struggle to define their stances.
 Hillary Clinton’s explanation to Terry Gross on NPR left lots to be desired.
 Perhaps the simplest explanation is, look, marriage comes from society, not the government.
 The government only recognizes how society defines marriage.
 Imagine if the government tired to ban all marriage, or if it tried to define it as a man and three men.
 Society would not except either of those scenarios.
 In the latter scenario, even if a state allowed a man to marry three men, chances are, once that made and his new spouses were to return home, their neighbor would not treat them as married, and that’s the point: it’s society that defines marriage.